ROOT CANAL TREATMENT

 Once the nerves have become damaged, you won’t feel any sensation in the tooth at all.
 This means that the pain will go away but so will any other sensations.
 On the contrary, you may feel more pressure pain on the tooth during eating.

 Our endodontists will first perform a comprehensive oral cavity examination to look for any signs of infection or tooth decay.

 Dental X-rays are a useful test to establish the diagnosis of tooth decay and underlying pulp damage.

 If there is still doubt, we make use of a special tool called the electric pulp tester that sends tiny, safe current-like sensations to the tooth.
 If the sensations are felt, the pulp is still viable.

 How is A Diseased Dental Pulp Treated?

-The standard treatment for diseased dental pulp and tooth root is root canal treatment.
+The standard treatment for diseased dental pulp and tooth root is root canal treatment in Singapore.
 This can be done for anterior, premolar, and molar teeth.

 Root canal treatment is a surgery where the endodontist removes the dead or diseased tissue in the dental pulp chamber.
 A warm fluid is then instilled and irrigated into the canal to thoroughly clean it and get rid of the infection.